MaryPeteva/CA_project_diff_tool/README.md

   - Run `mingw32-make.exe` (Windows), or `make` (Linux) to _build_;
   - Run `mingw32-make.exe clean`, or `make clean` to delete artefacts of a previous build (only when necessary).

-_You are free to modify the makefile (e.g. by adding extra compiler options in `CFLAGS`), to write your own, or to decide on a different way of building your project._

 ### Usage of `run_tests.py`